pedromorgan/samples/booking/README.md

-Hotel Booking Example
+Revel Hotel Booking
 ===============================

-The Hotel Booking sample app demonstrates ([browse the source](https://github.com/revel/samples/tree/master/booking)):
+This sample app demonstrates --

 * Using an SQL (SQLite) database and configuring the Revel DB module.
 * Using the third party [GORP](https://github.com/coopernurse/gorp) *ORM-ish* library